lujor20/CITS3200_Project/README.md

 flask run
 ```

-## Running the tool using AWS Lightsail for the first time
+## Using AWS lightsail

+**Note:** This is not required to run the code on a single machine!!
+This will deploy the website using AWS so the website can be accessed by anyone.

+Once all the the requirements are installed and the code within this repo downloaded, we can start the steps below.

+### Requirements

 In order for the tool to be deployed using Lightsail, the requirements needed are: